Watts-Digital/.github/README.md

-# .github-private
-Welcome to Watts Digital Solutions!
+# Welcome to Watts Digital Solutions!
 We think you'll like it here.